EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-backend-configuration.md

 EasyAdmin proposes an hybrid approach to customize the backends:

   * Use YAML-based configuration when it's simple to do so;
-  * Use PHP classes/methods and Twig templates for more advanced customization.
+  * Use PHP methods and Twig templates for more advanced customization.

-This chapter focus on the basic configuration options that you can define for the backend using the YAML configuration file.
+This chapter explains all the YAML-based configuration options.
+Read the [Customizing AdminController] [custom-admin-controller] tutorial to learn how to do extreme backend customizations using PHP methods and Twig templates.

 Expanded Configuration Format
 -----------------------------